Last Updated: June 9th, 2022 by Kristen Douglas

 Thursdays are $1 Hot Dog nights inside PNC Park.
 Just find one of the concession stands participating and you can eat dinner for a buck!
 You can also buy a family pack of tickets for a Pirates game that includes hot dogs and sodas for any game.

 PNC Park is cashless, meaning you have to pay with a card, google pay, or apple pay instead of cash.
 If you do bring cash, there are stations around the park where you can put that cash on a prepaid Mastercard.
 Get used to this policy because it seems to be the new normal for major league stadiums.

 With Field Level Seats So Cheap, It’s Worth Grabbing Food in the Park – via Flickr user Eric Beato

 Food at PNC Park You Shouldn’t Miss

-1. Primanti Brothers - as Pittsburgh's leading deli, this local favorite with locations around the city also sells sandwiches behind section 110.
-Meat sandwichs are topped with fries and cole slaw, and are hearty.
+1. Primanti Brothers – As Pittsburgh’s leading deli, this local favorite with locations around the city also sells sandwiches behind section 110.
+Meat sandwiches are topped with fries and coleslaw, and are hearty.
 Come early to get the pre-made sandwiches.

 A Delicious Reason to Stretch the Jaws – via Flickr user Lehigh Valley, PA

-2. Pierogies - the Italians have ravioli; the Chinese have dumplings.
+2. Pierogies – The Italians have ravioli.
+The Chinese have dumplings.
 The Polish have pierogies, which are little dough dumplings stuffed with potatoes, cheese, and onion.
-Eaten with butter, these are a unique flavor that pays tribute to the countless Eastern European immigrants in the history of the Three Rivers City.
+Eaten with butter, these are a unique treat that pays tribute to the countless Eastern European immigrants in the history of the Three Rivers City.
 They can be found all over, even on the field during the Great Pierogi Race.